chrisdwheatley/radiate/readme.md

 When using the `<Value />` component, which is used for serving dynamic, updatable values, you can use assets to serve the data that is POSTed to Radiate.
 For example `<Value file='bar.json' prop='baz' />` will read the contents of the file in `dashboard/assets/bar.json` and display the value of the property `baz` in the JSON.

+## Deploying Radiate

+#### Heroku

+Radiate supports being deployed to Heroku, follow [Heroku's Getting Started Guide](https://devcenter.heroku.com/articles/getting-started-with-nodejs#introduction) for details on how to serve Radiate via Heroku.

+Follow [Heroku's guide on environment variables](https://devcenter.heroku.com/articles/nodejs-support#environment-variables) for details on how to configure your authentication environment variable.

+#### Other Deploy Targets

+Radiate should be quick and easy to deploy to any targets which support Node.js.

 ## Getting Data Into Radiate

 There are two ways to get data into Radiate.
 One way is to pass in an API endpoint and a property to the `<Value />` component, for example;